AriFordsham/GHCWiki/newcomers.md

 ## First steps

 [Prepare](building/preparation) your machine, [clone](building/getting-the-sources) the git repo, and [Building/QuickStart](building/quick-start) GHC.
-For the short, short version, which may or may not work for your machine, you can try this:
+For the short, short version, which may or may not work for your machine, you can try this (note that [ building older versions of GHC may require having an older version of GHC on your path](https://ghc.haskell.org/trac/ghc/wiki/Building/Preparation/Tools)):

 ```
 # needed only once, URL rewrite rule is persisted in ${HOME}/.gitconfig